bouncei/b-blockchain-nft/sample.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 A Web3.0 Block-chain application to discover, collect, and sell extraordinary NFTs.
 The Decentralized application was built on the Ethereum Blockchain with Nextjs, and Smart contracts written in Solidity.

-> ## ⭐ Support Us
+> ## ⭐ Show Your Support
-> If you like our project, do not forget to give ⭐s.
-So we can get more attention and get more support from the community.
+> If you like this project, do not forget to give ⭐s.
+So it can get more attention and get more support from the community.
 Don't underestimate one star, one star you give will convince others to give the project another star.

 <!--
 ## 💪 Motivation